pviswanathan/ChromeAutoTextExpander/README.md

 ## Feature Requests
  - Localizing the extension
+ - Domain whitelist/blacklist or on/off switch
  - Date Arithmetic
- - Increase detection timeout max limit
- - Fix sometimes multiple shortcuts without spaces between them don't work
  - Opera extension version

 ## Updating Instructions
 When releasing a new version, please update the following with the version number:
  - manifest.json [for json key "version"]
  - constants.js [for variable APP_VERSION]
- - background.js [function processingVersionUpgrade(), add last version number]
+ - background.js [function processingVersionUpgrade(), add previous version number]
  - README.md [version history section]

 Hope this is useful to someone out there; would love any help optimizing and improving on it.
 Feel free to help contribute and expand on this project!